 "...offered limpid, pliable, steady singing of the highest order."

 Naomi Brigell, mezzo-soprano, is quickly gaining recognition as an “expressive, athletic and strong-voiced” presence on the operatic stage who “lights up every scene she's in” (Naples Daily News).
-Brigell looks forward to an exciting 2019-20 season of new American operas: singing the role of Zosia in Jake Heggie's Two Remain: Out of Darkness with Chicago Fringe Opera, premiering the roles of Arviragu and Nola in the world premiere of Imogen by Elizabeth Rudolph with New Moon Opera, and singing in the Freedom Rider chorus in the world premiere of Freedom Ride by Dan Shore with Chicago Opera Theater.
-This summer, Brigell returns to Opera Saratoga, where she will sing the roles of Kate in Pirates of Penzance and The Mother in Madama Butterfly, as well as cover the mezzo-soprano soloist in Rossini's beautiful Petite Messe Solennelle, and her debut with Chicago Opera Theater in the acclaimed world premiere of Freedom Ride by Dan Shore.
+Brigell’s exciting 2019/2020 season includes her role debut as Olga in Eugene Onegin with Opera in the Heights, a return to Opera Saratoga as a Fesitval Artist to sing the roles of Kate in Pirates of Penzance and The Mother in Madama Butterfly as well as cover the mezzo-soprano soloist in Rossini's beautiful Petite Messe Solennelle, and her debut with Chicago Opera Theater in the acclaimed world premiere of Freedom Ride by Dan Shore.

 Brigell's 2018-19 season included her Chicago Fringe Opera company debut performing the role of Genevieve in Hindemith's The Long Christmas Dinner, a return to Des Moines Metro Opera to perform a tour of The Magic Flute and Little Red's Most Unusual Day for audiences of all ages throughout the state of Iowa, and a summer with Opera Saratoga as a Festival Artist, where she covered the role of Hänsel in Hänsel und Gretel and sang in a masterclass for renowned composer Ricky Ian Gordon.